harikag10/DataScience-/README.md

 -Reinforcement Learning - Explored open ai gym environments for Reinforcement learning

 -Deep Learning - Includes predictions using different neural networks like CNN

-Written a notebook explaining RNN and LSTM networks - here is the link to it
+ Co-authored a gitbook explaining RNN and LSTM networks - here is the link to it

 https://ikyathvarmadantuluri.gitbook.io/rnns/